mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_customer_source

-When you create a new credit card, you must specify a customer or recipient on which to create it.If the card’s owner has no default card, then the new card will become the default.However, if the owner already has a default, then it will not change.To change the default, you should either update the customer to have a new default_source,or update the recipient to have a new default_card.
+When you create a new credit card, you must specify a customer or recipient on which to create it.
+If the card’s owner has no default card, then the new card will become the default.However, if the owner already has a default, then it will not change.To change the default, you should either update the customer to have a new default_source,or update the recipient to have a new default_card.

 <details><summary>Parameters</summary>